 To order your free copy of Be Wise, please complete the order form below.
 Should you wish a bundle of booklets for your community, you may select up to 50 copies.
 If you require more than that, please contact the office (email@example.com) and we will be pleased to assist you.

-Also, note that the booklet is available in 15 languages.
+Also, note that the booklet is available in 15 languages and braille.
 Please indicate your language of choice.

 Please allow 4-6 weeks for delivery.